dansetoyw/GA_DSI_Projects/project_3/README.md

 However, our chatbot requires an update to increase its effectiveness in order to meet higher demand.

-Using web apis and NLP to create an improved classifier model to better classify posts to cats and dogs and recommend information to pet owners accordingly.
+We aim to use web apis and NLP to create an improved classifier model to better classify posts under cats and dogs and recommend information to pet owners accordingly.

 ### Datasets